How Does Veganism Help the Environment (Explained)

 4. Veganism Leads to a Much Smaller Carbon Footprint

 Eating a vegan diet has the lowest carbon footprint of popular diets.
-This is a positive for the environment as fewer harmful gases are being released into the atmosphere.
+This is good for the environment, as fewer harmful gases are released into the atmosphere.

-Studies show that changing to a vegan diet cuts your carbon footprint in half and spares the lives of over 772 billion animals each year.
+Studies show that changing to a vegan diet cuts your carbon footprint in half and spares the lives of over 772 billion animals yearly.

 5. A Vegan Diet Leads to Less Destruction of Forests

 Deforestation is driven by animal agriculture, as there is an increase in demand for land needed to raise livestock.
-In fact, within the Amazon Rainforest, it is beef and soy production is to blame for 60% of the land that is deforested.
+In fact, within the Amazon Rainforest, beef and soy production are to blame for 60% of the deforested land.

-Around half of the world’s habitable land has been cleared and used for agriculture, with most of this being to raise animals, and this deforestation makes up 11% of all global emissions caused by humans.
-This is more than the total emissions from all passenger vehicles across the planet.
+Around half of the world’s habitable land has been cleared and used for agriculture, most of it to raise animals.
+This deforestation accounts for 11% of all global emissions caused by humans, more than the total emissions from all passenger vehicles across the planet.

-There are estimates that by choosing a vegan diet, you could reduce the land needed for growing food by over 75%, saving the forest and reducing carbon emissions in the process.
+There are estimates that a vegan diet could reduce the land needed for growing food by over 75%, saving the forest and reducing carbon emissions in the process.

 6. Veganism can Help Reverse Biodiversity Loss

-The natural world needs help to keep up with the demand that people put upon it.
+The natural world needs help to keep up with the demands that people put upon it.

-A large amount of this pressure stems from animal agriculture because of the amount of land, water, and resources needed to raise animals.
+Much of this pressure stems from animal agriculture because of the land, water, and resources needed to raise animals.
 This negatively affects environmental biodiversity, and it has been estimated that 1 million species are threatened with extinction within mere decades due to habitat loss and climate change.
 That will cause the most extensive loss of species ever recorded, all in our lifetime.

-To put this in perspective, according to the Living Planet Index, there has been a 68% loss in global biodiversity since 1970.
+To put this in perspective, according to the Living Planet Index, global biodiversity has lost 68% since 1970.

-Veganism can make a difference in this biodiversity loss by reducing the land needed to produce food, increasing species numbers, and promoting a more ethical relationship with wildlife.
+Veganism can reduce this biodiversity loss by reducing the land needed to produce food, increasing species numbers, and promoting a more ethical relationship with wildlife.

 7. Vegan Diets Reduce Air pollution

-When you consider the greenhouse gas emissions created by the animal agriculture industry, it is easy to see how switching to a vegan diet would reduce pollution levels.
+When considering the greenhouse gas emissions created by the animal agriculture industry, it is easy to see how switching to a vegan diet would reduce pollution levels.
 This is due to fewer of these gases being released into the atmosphere, which causes global warming and worldwide pollution.

-Today, there are over 5 million premature deaths yearly due to air pollution, with around 90 percent of the world’s population breathing polluted air.
-A vegan diet could help to reduce this number and improve the quality of life for people across the planet.
+Today, over 5 million premature deaths occur annually due to air pollution, and around 90 percent of the world’s population breathes polluted air.
+A vegan diet could help reduce this number and improve the quality of life for people across the planet.

 8. A Vegan Lifestyle Reduces Energy Consumption

-There is a vast energy cost associated with animal agriculture because of animal feed production, livestock transportation, and general farm operations.
-This increases the amount of pollution and greenhouse gas emissions and causes more environmental damage, particularly when compared to plant-based products.
+Animal agriculture has a vast energy cost because of animal feed production, livestock transportation, and general farm operations.
+This increases pollution and greenhouse gas emissions and causes more environmental damage, particularly compared to plant-based products.

 Living a vegan lifestyle reduces the energy needed to create food; for example, studies show that going vegan saves three times as much energy as washing your clothes in cold water.